 My Dog Isn't Eating, Should I Be Worried?

-Finishing a correctly portioned meal is important to your dog's good health - ensuring he is receiving proper nutrition and amino acids daily.
-According to WebMD, some breeds, for example Maltese and Yorkies, have a greater tendency to be picky during mealtimes.
-Other breeds are just happy to eat the dog food you put in front of them.
-We're sharing the top causes of feeding concerns - and solutions - with you to ensure a happy and healthy mealtime for months to come!
+Whether you’re a new pet parent or have seen recent changes in your dog's eating habits, it’s essential to ensure she's having a healthy mealtime!
+Finishing a correctly portioned meal is important for your dog's good health – consistent meals helps ensure that your buddy receives proper nutrition and amino acids daily.
+There are a variety of reasons why your dog may not be eating as much as she should.
+We're sharing the top causes of feeding concerns – and solutions – with you to ensure a happy and healthy mealtime for months to come!

 If your best friend once had a healthy appetite and then suddenly lost it, you should investigate further.
 Any dramatic change in eating should be taken note of and discussed with your veterinarian, to ensure your dog remains happy and healthy.